cstrnt/notion-api/README.md

 });
 ```

-You can also provide options for the HTML parsing.
+You can also provide options for the HTML parsing:

 ```js
 const notion = new Notion({